In-Depth Modeling of Tilt-To-Length Coupling in LISA's Interferometers and TDI Michelson Observables: Generic TTL -terms in LISA

 \subsection{Phasemeter equations with generic TTL}

 We can now add the generic TTL $N$-terms into the models of the interferometric phase signals usually used in \gls{TDI}.
 These models are often referred to as phasemeter equations and are more detailed than our initial model \Cref{Eq:intro_N}.
-For easy comparison with previous publications, we use the notation of \cite{Otto2015} adapted to the double-index notation.
+For easy comparison with previous publications, we use the notation of \cite{Otto2015} except that we do not distinguish between delays for constant or varying arm lengths and use ``:'' in either case.
+Additionally, we adapted to the more recent double-index notation.
 Consequently, we define the phasemeter equations in units of phase radian.
 Therefore, the TTL $N$-terms need to be converted from their units of meters to phase radian by multiplying with the appropriate wavenumber $k$, when adding these terms in.
 We find: \begin{widetext}

+\end{widetext} Here, we denote gravitational wave signals by $H$, laser frequency noise by $p$, fiber backlink noise by $\mu$, all defined in phase radian.
+Contrary to this, \gls{MOSA} (or equivalently \gls{OB}) displacement $\vec \Delta$, and test mass motion $\vec \delta$ both defined relative to free space and mapped along the beam direction $\vec n$, are defined in units of meters.
+These terms ($\vec n \vec \Delta$, and $\vec n \vec \delta$) are explicit substitutions of the longitudinal displacement $x$ in \Cref{Eq:intro_N}. \\ Please note that the projection directions $\vec n$ might not be intuitive.
+They are chosen such that the received and transmit beam directions may be different, and yet the cancellation of OB-motion between \gls{LAI} and \gls{TMI} are assured.
+Further information, and a more precise description allowing deviations of the beam directions in the \gls{LAI} and \gls{TMI} are given in \Cref{Sec:Initial_Phaseter_eqns}.